mixxxdj/manual/source/hardware/controllers/gemini_g4v.rst

 Slip Mode
 ---------

-The :hwlabel:`Slip` button enables/disables slip mode on the virtual deck, the button will be lit up if Slip mode is on.
+The :hwlabel:`SLIP` button enables/disables slip mode on the virtual deck, the button will be lit up if Slip mode is on.

 Misc Controls